doctorfree/MirrorCommand/README.md

 <code>git clone https://gitlab.com/doctorfree/MirrorCommandLine.git</code>

-Edit the main MagicMirror management script, [**mirror**](mirror.sh), setting the IP address of your MagicMirror, port for your MMM-Remote-Control module, and MMM-Remote-Control API Key.
+Edit the main MagicMirror management script, [**mirror**](mirror.sh), setting the location of your MagicMirror installation, the IP address of your MagicMirror, port for your MMM-Remote-Control module, MMM-Remote-Control API Key, and configuration subdirectories.

 Defaults for these are:

+- MM="${HOME}/MagicMirror"
 - IP="10.0.1.85"
 - PORT="8080"
 - apikey="MMM-Remote-Control_API_Key"
+- CONF_SUBDIRS="Artists JAV Models Photographers"

-If you have not configured an API key for MagicMirror remote control then leave the apikey setting blank.
+If you have not configured an API key for MagicMirror remote control then set the apikey to blank ( <code>apikey=</code> ).

 After configuring the mirror.sh script appropriately, copy it to a location in your execution path on the MagicMirror system.
 For example: